Understanding the Copyright Symbol ©: Its History and Modern Use

 The History of the Copyright Symbol

-The copyright symbol ©, commonly referred to as the "circle-c", was first introduced in the United States with the Copyright Act of 1909.
-Before this, copyright protections were indicated through explicit text.
-The introduction of the © symbol provided a standardized visual cue that an item's intellectual property rights were protected, facilitating the international recognition of copyrights under agreements like the Berne Convention.
+The copyright symbol ©, often called the “circle-c”, was introduced in the United States via the Copyright Act of 1909.
+Prior to this, copyright notices were typically displayed using text only.
+By establishing a standardized icon, the © symbol helped indicate that an item’s intellectual property rights were enforced, easing international recognition under agreements like the Berne Convention.

 The Copyright Symbol in European Union Law

-While not mandatory under European Union law, the copyright symbol © is widely used by creators to indicate that their work is protected by copyright law.
-This symbol, when accompanied by a notarized certificate of protection, can enhance legal protection and serve as a deterrent against infringement.
+While not mandatory within EU law, the © symbol is commonly used to show that a work is protected by copyright.
+In tandem with a notarized certificate of protection, this symbol can bolster legal safeguards and discourage infringement.

 Berne Convention on Copyright Protection

-The Berne Convention establishes that authors of literary and artistic works shall enjoy the exclusive right to authorize translations and other reproductions of their works during the protection term of their original works.
-This international agreement ensures that copyrighted works are respected across the member countries.
+The Berne Convention specifies that authors of literary and artistic works hold exclusive rights to authorize translations and other reproductions of their work during the copyright term.
+This treaty ensures that member countries respect these exclusive rights internationally.

 How to Use the Copyright Symbol